amitkr222/Ultra-HD-image-dehazing/README.md

 Test results can be found under the ./test_result folder.

 Run cal_par.py to calculate PSNR value of the output image.
-Run the command
-'''bash
-python ssim.py --first 22_outdoor_gt.jpg --second test_result/22_outdoor_4.jpg
-to calculate SSIM of the output image.
+Run the command python ssim.py --first 22_outdoor_gt.jpg --second test_result/22_outdoor_4.jpg to calculate SSIM of the output image.

 ## Input Hazy image and Output Dehazed image: